 Last December I managed to hop from Chile—where I was studying abroad—to Barnard to Columbus, Ohio to Shanghai, China to Singapore, and return to Columbus before the end of 2015.
-It was amazing, overwhelming, and rather surprisingly gave me a insight into my understanding of language.
-I’m a Chinese-American majoring in Spanish; therefore, I’m relatively competent in three languages: English, Chinese and Spanish.
+It was amazing, overwhelming, and rather surprisingly gave me insight into my understanding of language.
+I’m a Chinese-American majoring in Spanish; therefore, I’m relatively competent in three languages: English, Chinese, and Spanish.
 Would I say I’m trilingual?
 Eh, I can’t really read or write Chinese, and my Spanish speaking skills are at a point where I still mess up but know how to correct myself.
 English is the only language I feel truly comfortable saying I’m fluent in.
-I found out during my travels that my differing levels of knowledge, and the context of my learning experiences greatly influenced the person I was when I interact in Spanish, Chinese, or English.
+I found out during my travels that my differing levels of knowledge and the context of my learning experiences greatly influenced the person I was when I interacted in Spanish, Chinese, or English.

 During the first month of my homestay in Chile, my host mom asked if my whole family was quiet like me.
 I was rather surprised by this question.
 I am NOT a quiet person.
 I am a SPEAKING fellow.
 I spent my childhood in timeout because I talked way too much.
-My mom still has a stack of teacher’s notes to prove it.
+My mom still has a stack of teachers’ notes to prove it.
 But that was in English and Chinese.
 In Spanish, I was always more hesitant.
 I have to think before I speak.
-Did the genders match?
+Do the genders match?
 Was that the right tense?
 Does no creo que need the subjunctive?
 In the few seconds I needed to form sentences in my mind, I would wonder, “wait, is this even worth saying?”
-Thereby, self-censoring whatever I had planned on saying.
+Thereby self-censoring whatever I had planned on saying.
 So, of course I came off as quiet in Spanish.
 I was also more appeasing in Spanish.
 I would often say “sí” automatically, not because I agreed but out of a desire to come off as friendly in case I messed up elsewhere.
-I was also less likely to jump in as a dissenter in my classes, because I was afraid I couldn’t articulate my viewpoints, and just come off as dumb.
-All of these factors, from the context to my level of fluency made me come off as a more reserved human being.
+I was also less likely to jump in as a dissenter in my classes because I was afraid I couldn’t articulate my viewpoints and just come off as dumb.
+All of these factors, from the context to my level of fluency, made me come off as a more reserved human being.

-When I finally got back to Barnard, and spent most of my days babbling away in English, I thought I would feel relieved to be back home.
+When I finally got back to Barnard and spent most of my days babbling away in English, I thought I would feel relieved to be back home.
 Finally, the USA, where I would be in on all the cultural jokes, call out all the idiots, and be the loud, proud, and annoying person I always was.
 Except, there was still something scratching at me in the back of my head.
 Sometimes I wanted to describe that certain sort of pretentiousness where people are aware of their snobbiness but are actually proud of it instead of ashamed.
 There’s a word for it in Chile: cuico.
-But I can’t use that word without sounding like that one kid who went abroad and came back all “cultured”.
-Or maybe I want to compliment a particularly opened minded person by saying, “you know I appreciated that you can think it open,” which comes from the Chinese phrase xiangdekai (想得開).
-In English that just sounds weird.
+But I can’t use that word without sounding like that one kid who went abroad and came back all “cultured.”
+Or maybe I want to compliment a particularly open-minded person by saying, “you know I appreciated that you can think it open,” which comes from the Chinese phrase xiangdekai (想得開).
+In English, that just sounds weird.
 I’ve always had the lost in translation feelings with English and Chinese, but I had my family to joke about that with.
 We pretty much speak Chinglish at home.
-But who can I speak SpanChinglish with?
+But whom can I speak SpanChinglish to?
 Maybe the point of this blog post is a call to arms for all the SpanChinglish speakers in the world!
 Hello, talk to me about and in these languages!